ourway/auth/README.rst

     from auth import Authorization
     cas = Authorization(my_secret_key)

-Now, Lets add 3 groups, Cookers, Dancers and Laughers:
+Now, Lets add 3 groups, Cookers, Dancers and Laughers.
+Remember that groups are Roles.
+So when we create a group, indeed we create a role:

 .. code:: Python